 Figure 17 and Figure 18 show increasing electricity generation for all scenarios out to 2050.
 These forecasts and trends are the total values for Central and Southern Scotland.
 However different regions will see different increases in generation, based on a range of factors.

-&lt;sup>19This coincidence of generation and demand would have been beneficial for the network, as it tends to result in lower overall power flows and a lower requirement for network capacity.
+16This coincidence of generation and demand would have been beneficial for the network, as it tends to result in lower overall power flows and a lower requirement for network capacity.
+Scale range: 0MW to >500MW